OpenMined/PSI/private_set_intersection/javascript/README.md

 # PSI - JavaScript

 Private Set Intersection protocol based on ECDH and Bloom Filters.
-The goal of this library is to allow a server to compute the intersection or intersection size (cardinality) from a set on the server and a set from a client without the server learning anything about the client's set.
+The goal of this library is to allow a server to compute and return the intersection or intersection size (cardinality) from a set on the server and a set from a client without the server learning anything about the client's set.

 - 💾 Low memory footprint
 - 🚀 Fastest implementation using WebAssembly